Keeping up with Google ranking factors has never been more challenging.

-Nonetheless, knowing that it exists and some of the core outputs of it has proved quite helpful over the years and search ranking factors are similar.
+Nonetheless, knowing that it exists and some of the core outputs of it has proved quite helpful over the years.
+Search ranking factors are no different.

 So, while we can’t necessarily understand the impact or nuances of how their calculations work or how they might influence other aspects of the overall algorithms, there are factors that are known and the knowing provides confirmation that an area is worth working on.